Rob Pegoraro writes about interesting problems and possibilities in consumer technology.

 As for my spellcheck-defying last name, it comes from a lovely town in northern Italy called Vicenza, not far west of Venice.
 Here’s how I pronounce it; if you use the short “a” one would hear in Italy instead of the long “a” my ancestors switched to after settling in the Midwest, that’s fine too:

-Other places to connect with me online:
+Other places to connect with me online, in declining order of importance:

 - Twitter: what I call my “public notebook,” that’s the first place I’m likely to share some amusing, insightful or irrelevant observation